 Ice / Water interfaces

 We have long-standing interests in the different crystalline morphologies of ice and ice/water interfaces.
 One of the early discoveries in the group was a new crystal structure for ice that was predicted via computer simulations, but which has not yet been seen in experiments, We have lately been using our RNEMD methodology to study the hydrophobicity/hydrophilicity of the different facets of regular ice Ih.
-Water flowing over the basal face of ice (the large flat face of snowflakes) exerts a much larger frictional force than when it flows over the prismatic facets at the edges of a snow flake.
-We are actively seeking a structural explanation of this in terms of the microscopic structure of the exposed facets.
+Learn more about this research at our ice/water webpage.

 Surface reconstruction and classical approaches to multiple oxidation states